DevHamburg/star-wars-character-search/README.md

 # Start client & server

-### Open Terminal cd in server folder and type: npm run cs
+### Open the Terminal, cd in the server folder and type: npm run cs

 `cd server`